 Incident DetailsCause of Death:

-The suspects fled the scene and later in the day shot Deputy Harold Amick, of the Scott County Sheriff's Department, who died from his wounds the following day.
+The suspects fled the scene and a short time later shot Deputy Harold Amick, of the Scott County Sheriff's Department, who died from a gunshot wound to the head the following day.

 Three suspects were apprehended and convicted of first-degree murder.
-Two offenders were sentenced to life in prison, but one was paroled in June 1950 and died a month later.
-The shooter was sentenced to death and on October 9, 1934, he was executed by electrocution.
+Two offenders, ages 20 and 25, were sentenced to life in prison but one was paroled in June 1950 and died a month later.
+The 22-year-old shooter was sentenced to death and on October 9, 1934, he was executed by electrocution.

 Patrolman Pfaffenberger was survived by his wife, daughter, four sons and mother.

 United States Army

 • This incident was one of 24 which resulted in the line of duty deaths of two officers.